smart-scaffolding/computer-vision-pipeline/README.md

-# Smart Scaffolding QR Code Reader
+# Smart Scaffolding Computer Vision Pipeline

-This repo is for reading in QR codes and determining the shape of a structure through the QR codes.
+This repo is for performing the computer vision pipeline needed as part of the robot sensing platform.

 ## Getting Started